pytorch/vision/docs/source/feature_extraction.rst

   with a specific task in mind.
 For example, passing a hierarchy of features to a Feature Pyramid Network with object detection heads.

-Torchvision provides two utilities for doing feature extraction. :class:`IntermediateLayerGetter` is easy to understand and effective.
-That said, it only allows coarse control over which features are extracted, and makes some assumptions about the layout of the input module. :func:`build_feature_graph_net` is far more flexible, but does have some rough edges as it requires that the input model is symbolically traceable (see
+Torchvision provides :func:`build_feature_extractor` for this purpose.
+It works by following roughly these steps:

+1. Symbolically tracing the model to get a graphical representation of how it transforms the input, step by step.
+2. Setting the user-selected graph nodes as ouputs.
+3. Removing all redundant nodes (anything downstream of the ouput nodes).
+4. Generating python code from the resulting graph and bundling that, together with the graph, and bundling that into a PyTorch module.

+|

-`torch.fx documentation <https://pytorch.org/docs/stable/fx.html>`_ for more
+See `torch.fx documentation <https://pytorch.org/docs/stable/fx.html>`_ for
-information on symbolic tracing).
+more information on symbolic tracing.

-.. autoclass:: IntermediateLayerGetter

-.. autofunction:: build_feature_graph_net
+.. autofunction:: build_feature_extractor

-.. autofunction:: print_graph_node_qualified_names
+.. autofunction:: get_graph_node_names